wavefrontHQ/docs/pages/doc/metrics_security.md

   4. Describe the metrics:
      * You can specify the full metric name or use a wildcard character in metric names, sources, or point tags.
 The wildcard character alone (`*`) means all metrics.
      * Specify key=value pairs, for example, `source="app-24"` or `env=dev`.
-     * If you want to specify multiple key=value pairs, select on the right whether you want to combine them with `and` or `or`.
+     * If you want to specify multiple key=value pairs, select whether you want to combine them with `and` or `or` using the dropdown menu on the right.
   5. Specify the Access definition for the rule.
      1. Select **Allow** or **Block** from the menu.
      2. Specifying accounts, groups, or roles.